gkritop/Battery_Sim/README.md

-# Battery_Sim <-> Mpi-Battery-Heat
+# Battery_Sim

 ## Overview

 This project implements a **parallel 3D heat solver with Arrhenius chemical source term**, written in **C++17 with MPI**, and accompanied by **Python**.

 The solver models **thermal runaway in battery-like materials**, solving the heat equation with a nonlinear source term across a distributed-memory domain.
-The project was carried out as part of **scientific computing and HPC practice**, with emphasis on MPI parallelism, and numerical stability.
+The project was carried out as part of **scientific computing and HPC** practice, with emphasis on MPI parallelism, and numerical stability.

 ## Goals